The nude in the Modern art &

 Gordon 0670

-stretched on a new stretcher.
+stretched onto a new stretcher.

 Ernst Ludwig Kirchner